-If you’re travelling, especially if you’re going anywhere outside Europe or the US, managing your money can be harder than it is when you’re at home.
+If you’re traveling, especially if you’re going anywhere outside Europe or the US, managing your money can be harder than it is when you’re at home.
 You might be headed somewhere where there are few ATMs, or where only a few shops accept your cards.
 You may also fall prey to pickpockets or muggers who see tourists as easy targets.

 By following these tips, you can keep yourself and your money safer.